12 Things You Need To Do When Your ZJ Stalls

-Whenever possible use an oscilloscope to check MAP sensor
+Whenever possible, use an oscilloscope to check the MAP sensor

 and TPS sensor output voltages for noise spikes.

 • Verify minimum TPS voltage.
-Minimum TPS voltage should be approximately 0.5 to 1.5 VDC.
+The minimum TPS voltage should be approximately 0.5 to 1.5 VDC.

 • Idle Air Control (IAC); Shorted windings or intermittent connections.

 If IAC codes are present, check to ensure motor windings or related

 • Heater voltage for upstream and downstream oxygen sensors.
 Verify

 battery volts +/-1 volts at all oxygen sensor connectors and DG/OR wire.